linsun/helloworld/README.md

   helloworld=docker.io/istio/examples-helloworld-v2
 ```

-visualize trafficshift in virtualservice
+Visualize trafficshift in the HTTPRoute resource

-in another tab you can watch your virtualservice to observe traffic shifting.
+in another tab you can watch your HTTPRoute to observe traffic shifting.
 You should see the weights shift from 100% stable incrementally to 100% canary, and then result in setting the canary to the stable tag once complete.
 ```
-kubectl get virtualservice helloworld-vsvc -o yaml -w
+kubectl get httproute helloworld-http-route -o yaml -w
 ```

 ## if you need to abort rollout